NVIDIA/aistore/docs/etl.md

 ## Configuration Options

-When initializing an ETL using the `init` API (via runtime spec or full Pod spec), several configuration parameters can be set to optimize behavior and performance.
+When initializing an ETL using the `init` API, several configuration parameters can be set to optimize behavior and performance.
 These options control how data is passed between AIStore targets and ETL containers, how responses are handled, and how the system reacts to delays or failures.
 Understanding and tuning these options allows users to better match ETL behavior to their specific workloads.

 All the following options can be included in your ETL spec (YAML) during initialization.